SMI/SCANDAN/doc/user_docs.md

 ## Access to software

+### R and Python

-You can write software in R or Python, and you have access to the software repositories CRAN and PyPi respectively.
+You can write software in R or Python, and you have access to the software repositories CRAN and PyPi respectively, plus Bioconductor.

 NOTE: for Python users - the default Python is supplied by Anaconda (`/usr/local/bin/python`) but this is an old version 3.7.
 The whole